Villiers II

-The Villiers II was a French two-seat fighter aircraft of the 1920s intended for operation from the Aircraft carrier Béarn of the French Navy.
+The Villiers II was a twin-seat navalised fighter aircraft designed and produced by the French aircraft manufacturer Ateliers d'Aviation François Villiers.

+One of the first aircraft designed by the company, it was developed with the intention of being operated from the French Navy's Aircraft carrier Béarn.
 It was a single-engined tractor biplane with a waterproof hull in the form of a flying boat to allow the aircraft to be safely landed on water in an emergency.
-Two prototypes and 30 production aircraft were built, the type serving briefly with the French Navy, although never operated from an aircraft carrier.
+Performing its maiden flight in 1925, the type entered service two years later.
+In total, two prototypes and 30 production aircraft were built; it had a relatively brief service life with the French Navy, during which time it was never operated from an aircraft carrier.

 Development and design

-In 1924, the French aircraft manufacturer Ateliers d'Aviation François Villiers was formed at Meudon near Paris.
+During 1924, the French aircraft manufacturer Ateliers d'Aviation François Villiers was formed at Meudon near Paris.
 One of its first designs was to meet a requirement of the French Navy for a two-seat shipboard fighter.
-Villier's design, the Villiers II was a single-engined sesquiplane (i.e. a biplane with the lower wing much smaller than the upper wing).
-Although of conventional tractor configuration with the engine in the nose driving a two-bladed propeller, and a tailwheel undercarriage, in order to allow safe ditching in the event of an emergency, it had a number of unusual features, with the fuselage being watertight and in the form of a flying boat hull, and the undercarriage being jettisonable.
+Villier's design, referred to as the Villiers II, was a single-engined sesquiplane (i.e. a biplane with the lower wing much smaller than the upper wing).
+It was specifically designed to fulfil the conditions of the Saint Raphael contest; to this end, it was designed to possess comparable aerodynamic qualities to contemporary land-based aircraft, such speed, altitude ceiling, and manoeuvrability (permitting its effective use in the pursuit role), but also to permit the aircraft to alight on the water, akin to a seaplane.

 Two prototypes were ordered, under the designation Vil 2AMC2 (Avion Marin Chasse Biplace), one powered by a 450 hp (338 kW) Hispano-Suiza 12H V12 engine and the other with a similarly powered Lorraine-Dietrich 12Eb W12 engine.
+During February 1925, the aircraft completed its maritime acceptance tests, after which it was promptly entered into the Saint Raphael contest, where its performance was competitively evaluated against other entrants.
+During the contest, it was judged to possess particularly good alighting capability; it reportedly took in less than 20 liters of water while floating upon the water for six hours.
+The aircraft was awarded a prize by the judges, which heavily contributed towards its subsequent procurement by the French Navy.

-After evaluation by the Aéronautique Maritime in May 1925, an order for 30 Vil 2AMC2 to be powered by the Lorraine-Dietrich engine, (together with an order for 20 of the competing Levasseur PL.5s) was placed on 19 December 1925.
+During May 1925, it underwent a formal evaluation by the Aéronautique Maritime.
+Shortly thereafter, an order for 30 Vil 2AMC2 to be powered by the Lorraine-Dietrich engine, (together with an order for 20 of the competing Levasseur PL.5s) was placed on 19 December 1925.